Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 Luckily, nearly every industry relies on a helpful standard to offer guidance, including software development.

-In this case, developers have the Software Development Life Cycle (SDLC), alternatively called the software development process.
+In this case, developers have the Software Development Life Cycle (SDLC), also known as the software development process.

-Continue to read to know more about the Software Development Life Cycle (SDLC)!
+Continue reading to learn more about the Software Development Life Cycle (SDLC)!

 Are you ready to start your development project?